The 8 best hair straighteners for every hair type and styling preference, tested and reviewed by us

 Reasons to avoid

-Ghd is arguably the biggest name in hair straightening, so it seems right that their most premium styler tops our list.
-If you’re anything like us, i.e. you have been using your straighteners religiously since the early 00s, then you’ll agree that these are the kind of flat irons our singed-haired younger selves would have dreamt of.
+Ghd is still arguably the biggest name in hair straightening, so it feels right that one of their most advanced tools tops our list.
+If you’re anything like us – i.e. you've been using straighteners very regularly since the early '00s – you’ll agree that these are the kind of flat irons our singed-haired younger selves could only dream of.

-Everything about the ghd Platinum+ is intuitive and easy to use.
-Instead of a choice of heat settings, there’s just the one, which whizzes up to 185ºC (the temperature the brand recommends for optimum hair health) in a matter of seconds – making a satisfying ding when it’s good to go.
-The cord is long, with a 360º swivel end that means you can move it around with ease (especially handy when you’re creating curls and waves) without knotting yourself in a tangle of wires.
-Sounds simple, but for anyone who (like us) finds anything beyond smoothing a struggle, it’s a game-changer.
-The ceramic-coated plates are “floating”, meaning they have a bit of bounce when pressed together, and glide effortlessly and seamlessly through hair.
-The floating plates also allow you to create decent tension as you style.
+Everything about the Platinum+ is intuitive and easy.
+As with all ghd straighteners there are no temperature settings, just turn it on and it heats to 185ºC (which the brand recommends to preserve hair's health) in a matter of seconds – with a satisfying ding when it’s good to go.
+The cord is long, with a 360º swivel end for easier movement (especially handy for curls and waves) without getting tangled in wire.
+It sounds basic, but it's a game-changer for a fuss-free user experience.
+The ceramic-coated plates also “float”, meaning there's bit of bounce when they're pressed together, gliding effortlessly and seamlessly through hair.
+These plates also allow you to style with a good amount of tension.

-In short, you’d be hard-pressed to find a straightener that’s more of a crowd-pleaser.
-Among our team, it earns top marks for adding bends, waves and curls to flat and fine hair and extra points for cutting down styling time in hair that’s thick and/or naturally curly, too.
-The results also have genuine longevity; this isn’t the kind of straightener that will render your styling time redundant within a couple of hours, but rather one that’ll have you marvelling at your hair's smoothness days later.
+All in all, you’ll be hard-pressed to find a straightener that’s more of a crowd-pleaser.
+It scored highly among our team for adding bends, waves and curls to flater and fine hairer and got extra points for cutting down styling time in hair that’s thick and/or naturally curly, too.
+The results also genuinely last; it isn’t the kind of straightener that'll render your styling time redundant within hours, rather one that’ll have you marvelling at your hair's smoothness the next day.

 See our full ghd Platinum + review